 There’s a popular belief that rural parts of the United States often have to settle for second-rate internet service.
 It’s a myth, at least in areas served by SDN Communications and its member companies.

-SDN’s network and its 45,000 miles of reliable, secure, high-speed fiber internet have closed the digital divide in much of South Dakota.
+SDN’s network and its 45,000 miles of reliable, secure, high-speed fiber internet have closed the digital divide in much of South Dakota and southern Minnesota.

-Connectivity challenges might linger in parts of the state.
+Connectivity challenges might linger in some regions.
 Meanwhile, in other areas competition among internet providers might confuse prospective customers.
 But if your home or business is served by a company affiliated with SDN, you’ve made a great choice.

 If you plan to compare internet options available in your market, that’s great, too.
 Times change.
 So do company offerings and your needs.
 Just keep in mind that there are variables to consider that go beyond the package price.
 Keep in mind the overall quality of service and longer-term costs.